youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

     Range (min … max):   743.6 ms … 889.3 ms    10 runs
   ```

-For a more impactful trial, I've generated 500 synthetic pages (long-form blog
+For a more pronounced trial, I've generated 500 synthetic pages (long-form blog
 posts) and then benchmarked it again.

 1. Before (average total time elapsed, ~65 seconds)